-Figure 4-42 Policy Settings screen
+Figure 4-44 Policy Settings screen

-Policy Name defines a new Policy name Add to List this button will add the policy to the Policy Name table Select Policy which selects an existing Policy by name New Policy Name which defines a new Policy name • Class Map where selects an existing Class Map by name
+Policy Name Defines a new Policy name.
+Add to List This button will add the policy to the Policy Name table.
+Select Policy This selects an existing Policy by name.
+New Policy Name Which defines a new Policy name.
+Class Map Where selects an existing Class Map by name.

-■ Class Map setting
+Class Map setting

-New Class Map, by which the New Class Map button opens the New Class Map screen (see figure 4-33)
+New Class Map, by which the New Class Map button opens the New Class Map screen (see figure 4-45)